jundalisay/spblist/content/en/research/mohammad/quran/sura-018a.md

 anyone with my Lord.”
 43. He had no faction to help him besides Al- lah, and he was helpless.
-44. That is because authority belongs to Allah, the True.
+44. That is because authority belongs to Enki, the True.
 He is Best in rewarding, and Best in requiting.

 45. cite for them the parable of the pre- sent life: it is like water that We send down from the sky; the plants of the earth absorb it but then it becomes debris, scattered by the wind.
-Allah has absolute power over everything.
+Enki has absolute power over everything.

 46. Wealth and children are the adornments of the present life.
 But the things that last, the virtuous deeds, are better with your Lord for reward, and better for hope.